Hip Fracture Surgery: Hospital Recovery

 An IV (intravenous) line to give you fluids and medicine.

-A catheter (tube) to drain urine from your bladder.
+A tube (catheter) to drain urine from your bladder.

 Tubes to drain your incision.

-Boots or special stockings on your legs.
+Boots or special compression stockings on your legs.
 These help prevent blood clots.

 Pain control after surgery